 Funding decisions will be based primarily on programmatic priority of the Institute and scientific merit of the application.
 NIDA continues to give additional consideration to first-time R01 investigators and Early Stage Investigators (by NIH definition).

-Information regarding the FY 2011 NIH Fiscal Policy for Grants can be found at:
+Information regarding FY 2013 NIH Extramural Financial Operations can be found at:

-Based on the FY 2011 full-year Continuing Resolution, the National Institute on Drug Abuse (NIDA) has established the following funding policy.
+The National Institute on Drug Abuse (NIDA) has established the following funding policy for FY 2013:

-- Modular continuation awards will be funded at 97% of committed levels, including co-funds.
-There will be no inflation for future years.
-This policy does not apply to F's, T's, K's, COOPs and R13s.
+- Modular and Non-modular continuation awards will be funded at approximately 96% of committed levels, including co-funds.

 NIDA will continue to support the:

 - NIH Pathway to Independence Awards (K99/R00) (http://grants.nih.gov/grants/guide/pa-files/PA-11-197.html) to maintain new and talented NIH-supported independent investigators.